ts91nz/proxmox-automation-terraform/README.md

 Example Terraform files used to provision a VM using a Cloud-Init template in Proxmox.
 Using the [Telmate Terraform provider for Proxmox](https://github.com/Telmate/terraform-provider-proxmox).

-Contains paramaters for configuring a VM using an existing Cloud-Init template.
+Contains parameters for configuring a VM, using an existing Cloud-Init template.

 ## Useful Links
 - [Telmate Resource Parameters](https://registry.terraform.io/providers/Telmate/proxmox/latest/docs/resources/vm_qemu#argument-reference)